 To set up your water bills in your name, you need to go to the local water board office with your meter number and ID.
 The board will generally charge a small admin fee for this.

 Buying Property in Greece

 If you are an EU citizen, you can easily buy property in Greece with no restrictions.
 People with other nationalities can buy properties in Greece but there are some restrictions in place.
-For sale properties in Greece are listed the same way as the rentals – on sites like XE and Spitogatos.
+For sale properties in Greece are listed on the same sites as rentals (i.e. Spitogatos, XE, etc)